brocotol-xyz/.github/profile/README.md

-## XLink
+## Brotocol
-Visit https://www.xlink.network for more details about XLink!
+Visit https://www.brotocol.xyz for more details about Brotocol!